DELEGATE CLARK 2024 LEGISLATIVE PACKAGE.

-Richmond, VA: After being sworn into office with the 2022 Freshman delegation, Delegate Nadarius Clark, representing Portsmouth, Norfolk, and Chesapeake, announced the pre-filing of six bills as part of his first legislative package.
-These bills cover a series of necessary reforms to the Virginia State Code, and are geared towards equitable reforms in healthcare, education, and economic mobility.
+Richmond, VA: After being sworn into office, Delegate Nadarius Clark, representing Suffolk City, Isle of Wight County, Franklin City and Chesapeake City, has filed 13 bills as part of this years legislative package.
+These bills cover a series of necessary reforms to the Virginia State Code, and are geared towards public safety, responsible gun ownership, medical debt, education, and economic mobility.

 The text for all of these bills can be found online at lis.virginia.gov